konsumer/pollywog/src/modules/home/views/home.md

       <h1>Not logged in.
 Go <a href="/user/login">here</a> to fix that.</h1>
     <% } %>

 Go setup a REST service endpoint on [services page].
-Make the path to endpoint "rest_api".
+Make the path to endpoint "rest_api" (change this in config/drupal.js.)
 Turn on "Session authentication".
 Under the [Resources] tab, make sure at least user.index is turned on.
 Put this awesome Pollywog app in the webroot of yer webserver, in a folder called "mobile".
 Now, go to [your fancy mobile app].
 Sweet.

-The drupal data-layer is built automatically from the services module, and matches the naming: user.login, .
-See the top of shared/data_drupal.js to see how to add/remove services that differ from what I had on my dev server.
-You can also install [Services Tools] on your drupal site, in order to fill in the functions directly from your service, without any extra work!
-Make sure to customize config/drupal.js to set your service endpoint.
+The Drupl data-layer uses [Services Introspect] to get info about the installed services.
+You can use [Services Tools] project, which includes the Services Definition module to find out more about your services and get params, etc.

 ### Pollywog likes the Couches